 The reason for this deterioration in the long term can be attributed to the frictional costs of slippage and holding costs applied to this random trade series which creates a negative drag (a negative bias) in the time series.
 This negative drag is amplified in a compounded series over time.
 This adverse compounding effect with negative drag is a path dependent feature associated with geometric returns.

 The same effect of negative drag can be seen in a coin toss experiment where we apply a slight bias to the coin.
 In the short term, the bias is not revealed, and we can have a diverse array of outcomes associated with the sequence of losses and wins in the time series.
 However, over a large sample size containing many coin tosses, we can see the bias exert a progressively dominant impact on the sequence of wins and losses in the long term.
 If we apply compounding to this coin toss experiment it will further amplify the impacts of this bias in a series of coin tosses.

-So having an understanding of the impact of a random price series and a biased series on performance returns over large trade samples and the impacts of compounding, we can then better understand the mechanics of an equity curve produced in the long term track record of the Trend Following FM’s.
+So having an understanding of the impact of a random price series versus a biased price series on performance returns over large trade samples and the impacts of compounding, we can then better understand the mechanics of an equity curve produced in the long term track record of the Trend Following FM’s.

 Unlike the random series of equity curves, something strange is going on with the equity curves of Trend Followers (refer to Figure 3).
 Fortunately there is some non-random biasing feature present in the underlying data that is producing a rising equity curve over the long term.

 When we closely peruse the equity curves of a number of Classic Trend Following Funds, we note that each fund supports a trade history of thousands of trades over a twenty year period.
 We note that there is not a classic deterioration of the equity curve evident in these examples.
 There is clearly a favorable bias that is non-random which is shaping the long term returns of these Funds.